CPMpy/cpmpy/docs/tutorial/how_to_install.rst

 If the previous command fails to execute, it may be due to the permission to install the package globally Python packages.

+    $ pip install cpmpy --user

+CPMpy can be later upgraded to the latest version using:

     $ pip install -U cpmpy

 If Or-Tools is not installed yet or is not yet upgraded to the latest version, run the following command